Working to save Dorset's butterflies and moths

 Photo gallery

-A dark brown, black and reddish orange butterfly with black and white markings on red Rose Hips
+A dark brown, black and reddish orange butterfly with black and white markings

 Red Admiral.
-Photo: Jane Hopper
+Photo: Lynda Lambert

 View all